Simplifying Dungeons & Dragons

 You will find a lot of discussions, some very passionate, about dealing with characters being added to or dropped from a session because of the attendance of players.
 You will hear phrases like “breaking immersion.”
 When it comes to games for kids and new players, don’t worry about it.
 We play multiplayer video games where other players pop in and out constantly.
 Hand wave it away OR make up some creative and overly dramatic way to emphasize the change.
 One of my players’ favorite was the time I had a memic barf up the characters, slimy and low on hit points.

 When a player is gone from the game for a significant period of time and other player characters have leveled up, but their character has not, this can become a problem.
 This is when I like to point out that the party has a shared treasure hoard from which they can equip the character.
 Give the character a +1 weapon or other item that helps boost them up a little.
 “Welcome back Jona!
 We found this great suite of armor in a dungeon and we thought it would be perfect for you!”

 Share and Share Alike

 A table rule I have is that the party has a shared inventory.
 There is one other adult that plays at most of the games and acts as the party leader.
 She also manages the party inventory in a portable hole.
-We have had really great players and our open and sharing rules have worked very well so far.
+We have really great players and our shared inventor rule has worked very well so far.

 The only time our shared inventory system has become a problem is when a player is absent and their character has a vital piece of equipment.
-To make sure that does not happen, I ask at the beginning of the game who has the specific items they will need.
-If the character is not in play, I will hand wave moving the item to an active character.
+To make sure that does not happen, I ask at the beginning of the game who has any specific items they will need.
+If an absent player character had the item, I will hand wave moving the item to the inventory.
 At the end of the session, the item is transferred back to the original character unless there is a really good reason we can’t.